RosaDelic/ThesisFinalDegree/STDFnetwork/README.md

-Biologically inspired network model of the cortex with Short Term Depression and Facilitation
+Biologically inspired network model simulating V1 cortical activity with Short-Term Synaptic Depression and Facilitation

 We provide four implementations of the network:

-(1) Using Python with Numba and Functional Programming approach (2) Using Matlab
+(1) Using Python with Numba and Functional Programming approach

+(2) Using Matlab

 (3) Using Julia

 (4) Using Python with Numba and Object Oriented Programming approach

 We consider the first 3 options as efficient enough for the users to execute them.
 Each of them contains a Main file in which the user can set the following parameters simulation parameters: